Saint Rita of Cascia ~ Impossible Is Nothing

 Numerous miracles have been attributed to Saint Rita’s intercession, and she is often portrayed with a bleeding wound on her forehead, which is understood to indicate a partial stigmata, a lone thorn from the Crown of Thorns that Jesus bore on the road to Calvary.

 Rita was canonized by Pope Leo XIII in May of the year 1900.
-As previously mentioned, she has gone on to become revered as the “Patroness of Impossible Causes” and in some countries she is known to be the patroness of abused wives, heartbroken women, widows and those struggling with infertility.
+As previously mentioned, she has gone on to become revered as the “Patroness of Impossible Causes.
+In some countries she is known to be the patroness of abused wives, heartbroken women, widows and those struggling with infertility.

 Books have been written and movies made detailing this amazing saint’s life.
 She is oftentimes depicted as gazing lovingly upon the crucifix, which was her preferred method of prayer.
 This depiction in many respects also serves to symbolize her earthly journey, for she was called to bear many heavy crosses throughout her life, a life that culminated in sainthood, proving yet again that it is only through the cross that we are lifted up and saved.
 No cross, no crown.